 Staff Benefits

-There are a number of staff benefits schemes which attract tax reductions if joined.
-This includes a discount on the staff car parking charge, staff gym membership, on-site crèche/childcare provision and access to NHS Discounts schemes.
+There are several staff benefits schemes which attract tax reductions if joined.
+This includes a discount on the staff car parking charge, staff gym membership, on-site crèche/childcare provision, and access to NHS Discounts schemes.

 Health & Safety